What is the main difference between a short sale and foreclosure?

 Key Features of a Foreclosure:

-2. Severe Credit Consequences: A foreclosure can remain on your credit report for up to seven years, making it challenging to secure future loans or even rental housing.
+- Severe Credit Consequences: A foreclosure can remain on your credit report for up to seven years, making it challenging to secure future loans or even rental housing.
+Homeowners who go through foreclosure should also understand their post-foreclosure rights in Texas, including how to dispute inaccurate credit reporting and protect against deficiency judgments.

 Foreclosure is often a last resort due to its significant financial and emotional impact.
 Homeowners facing foreclosure should seek legal counsel to understand their rights and explore alternatives.